inkarkat/vim-ArgsAndMore/README.md

                             didn't cause any error messages during the last :Argdo command.

+    :[N]ArgDrop[!]
+[N]      Delete the current [N] argument(s) from the argument list and edit the next one instead.
+Complains when the current file is not contained in the argument list unless [!] is given (which is also required to abandon changes in the current buffer).

     :[range]ArgsFilter {expr}
                             Apply the filter() of {expr} to the files in the argument list (i.e. values from argv(), referenced